Group Leader – MRC Epidemiology Unit

 Current work and interests

 Esther leads the ‘Behavioural Epidemiology’ group in the MRC Epidemiology Unit, which aims to develop and evaluate interventions to promote physical activity in young people, and use observational research to further understand where, when and how physical activity interventions in young people may be targeted.
 Guided by the ecological model of behaviour, various domains of influence are considered in both observational and intervention research.
 This includes psychological influences, as well as socio-cultural and environmental influences.
-Esther is involved in various projects focussed on assessing personal, socio-cultural and environmental determinants of physical activity behaviour (such as SPEEDY, CHASE, ROOTS, SPACE, Southampton Women’s Survey, EPIC), as well as intervention trials to promote physical activity (such as FAB, GoActive, CASE)and systematic reviews of the literature.
+Esther is involved in various projects focussed on assessing personal, socio-cultural and environmental determinants of physical activity behaviour (such as SPEEDY, CHASE, ICAD, ROOTS, SPACE, Southampton Women’s Survey, EPIC), as well as intervention trials to promote physical activity (such as FAB, GoActive, CASE) and systematic reviews of the literature.

 - Dr Andrew Atkin